Putra Business School (PBS) is an autonomous private business school located in Universiti Putra Malaysia (UPM).

-PBS was renamed from UPM Graduate School of Management (GSM) at the Lembaga Pengarah UPM (LPU) (the UPM Board of directors) meeting on 6 July 2011 in response to a Cabinet Memorandum (Memorandum Jemaah Menteri dated 24 October 2007) to elevate the status of business schools in Malaysia.
+PBS was renamed from UPM Graduate School of Management (GSM) at the Lembaga Pengarah UPM (LPU) (UPM Board of directors) meeting on 6 July 2011, in response to a Cabinet Memorandum (Memorandum Jemaah Menteri) dated 24 October 2007) to elevate the status of business schools in Malaysia.

-PBS is privileged to be identified by the Ministry of Higher Education as one of the “top business schools” in Malaysia for this purpose.
+PBS is privileged to have been identified by the Ministry of Higher Education as one of the “top business schools” in Malaysia for this purpose.

 A private foundation, Yayasan Putra Business School, was created to allow PBS to exist as a private university.

-Yayasan Putra Business School (Co.Reg.958242) was formed on 23 August 2011 as a not-for-profit company limited by guarantee (a foundation) with its own Memorandum and Articles of Association for the sole purpose of bringing into existence and managing the PBS.
-No other activity is permitted in Act 555.
-The Minister of Higher Education invited YPBS to establish PBS in 19 December 2011 and its education licence for operation was issued on 9 October 2012.
+Yayasan Putra Business School (Co.Reg.958242) was formed on 23 August 2011 as a not-for-profit company limited by guarantee (a foundation), with its own Memorandum and Articles of Association, for the sole purpose of bringing into existence and managing PBS.
+No other activity is permitted under Act 555.
+The Minister of Higher Education invited YPBS to establish PBS on 19 December 2011 and its education licence for operation was issued on 9 October 2012.

 It has been explicitly recorded in the Memorandum of Association of YPBS that:

 “The object for which the Yayasan is established is to perform all functions relevant as a governance body of the Putra Business School: